minjong-ha/minjong-ha.github.io/docs/_posts/2022-12-01-useful-git.markdown

 s    d085827 fix typos in changelog
 ```

-Following the "pick"s, there will be four commits remain after the rebase.
+Following the `pick`s, there will be four commits remain after the rebase.
-Commits with "s" will be merged with the commits with "pick".
+Commits with `s` will be merged with the commits with `pick`.
-"fix typos in changlog" commit will be merged with "Update Changelog".
+"Fix typos in changlog" commit will be merged with "Update Changelog".
 And "Fix unittest", "Fix typos in unittest" commits will be merged with "Add unittest".
 After you finish your edit, save and exit from vi.

 Now there are two things can be happen.
 One is the completion of rebase.
 There is no conflicts between the commits, and squash succeed.

 Another is the conflict.
 If there are some conflicts between the commits you want to squash, you should solve it like merge request.
-You should solve the conflicts of existing and incoming changes (usually, I select incoming changes only in my cases), and add the solved file with "git add".
+You should solve the conflicts of existing and incoming changes (usually, I select incoming changes only in my cases), and add the solved file with `git add`.
-After then, you can continue your rebase with "git rebase --continue".
+After then, you can continue your rebase with `git rebase --continue`.
 If the conflicts remain, you will repeats above processes again.
 If there is no conflict, its rebase will be completed.

+## Edit

 If you use private and public github accounts, you should config your local config in each directories with